Bisonai/data-feed-consumer/README.md

 Consumer smart contract that reads from [Orakl Network](https://www.orakl.network) Data Feed.

-> Warning: This repository and smart contract are meant to be for deployment on [`Baobab`](https://docs.klaytn.foundation/misc/faq#what-is-cypress-what-is-baobab).
+> Warning: This repository and smart contract are meant to be for deployment on Kairos.

 Currently, you can access the following data feeds from Orakl Network.